-Duchenne dystrophy and Becker dystrophy together affect 5/1000 people; the majority have Duchenne.
-Female carriers may have asymptomatic elevated CK levels and possibly calf hypertrophy.
+Duchenne dystrophy and Becker dystrophy together affect about 1/5000 to 1/6000 live male births; the majority have Duchenne.
+Female carriers may have asymptomatic elevated creatine kinase levels and possibly calf hypertrophy.

-This disorder manifests typically between ages 2 yr and 3 yr.
+This disorder affects about 10/100,000 live male births and manifests typically between 2 and 3 years of age.
 Weakness affects proximal muscles, typically in the lower limbs initially.
 Children frequently toe walk and have a waddling gait and lordosis.
 They have difficulty running, jumping, climbing stairs, and rising from the floor.
 Children fall frequently, often causing arm or leg fractures (in about 20% of patients).
-Progression of weakness is steady, and limb flexion contractures and scoliosis develop in nearly all children.
+Progression of weakness is steady, and limb flexion contractures and scoliosis Idiopathic Scoliosis Idiopathic scoliosis is lateral curvature of the spine.
+Diagnosis is clinical and includes spinal x-rays.
+Treatment depends on the severity of the curvature.
+Idiopathic scoliosis is the most... read more develop in nearly all children.
 Firm pseudohypertrophy (fatty and fibrous replacement of certain enlarged muscle groups, notably the calves) develops.
-Most children are confined to a wheelchair by age 12 and die of respiratory complications by age 20.
+Most children need to use a wheelchair by age 12 and die of respiratory complications by age 20.

-Diagnosis is suspected by characteristic clinical findings, age at onset, and family history suggestive of X-linked recessive inheritance.
-Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and muscle biopsy (necrosis and marked variation in muscle fiber size not segregated by motor unit).
-CK levels are elevated up to 100 times normal.
+Diagnosis is suspected by characteristic clinical findings, age at onset, and family history suggestive of X-linked recessive inheritance X-Linked Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more .
+Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and, when done, muscle biopsy shows necrosis and marked variation in muscle fiber size not segregated by motor unit.
+Creatinine kinase levels are elevated up to 100 times normal.

-Carrier detection and prenatal diagnosis are possible by using conventional studies (eg, pedigree analysis, CK determinations, fetal sex determination) combined with recombinant DNA analysis and dystrophin immunostaining of muscle tissue.
+Carrier detection and prenatal diagnosis are possible by using conventional studies (eg, pedigree analysis, creatinine kinase determinations, fetal sex determination) combined with recombinant DNA analysis and dystrophin immunostaining of muscle tissue.

 No specific treatment exists.
 Gentle (ie, submaximal) active exercise is encouraged for as long as possible to avoid disuse atrophy or complications of inactivity.
 Passive exercises may extend the period of ambulation.
 Orthopedic interventions should be aimed at maintaining function and preventing contractures.
 Ankle-foot orthoses worn during sleep may help prevent flexion contractures.
 Leg braces may temporarily help preserve ambulation or standing.
 Corrective surgery is sometimes needed, particularly for scoliosis.
 Obesity should be avoided; caloric requirements are likely to be less than normal because of decreased physical activity.

-Respiratory insufficiency may be treated with noninvasive ventilatory support (eg, nasal mask— see Status asthmaticus (SA)).
+Respiratory insufficiency may be treated with noninvasive ventilatory support (eg, nasal mask— see Status asthmaticus Status asthmaticus ).
 Elective tracheotomy is gaining acceptance, allowing children with Duchenne dystrophy to live into their 20s.

 Duchenne dystrophy and Becker dystrophy are X-linked recessive disorders that cause a decrease in dystrophin, a protein in muscle cell membranes.